Contraceptive diaphragm or cap

 Removing a diaphragm or cap

-You can leave them in for longer than this, but don't leave them in for longer than the recommended time of 30 hours (including the minimum of 6 hours).
+You can leave them in for longer than this, but do not leave them in for longer than the recommended time.
+This is 30 hours for diaphragms and 48 hours for caps (including the minimum of 6 hours).

 Looking after your diaphragm or cap